AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     end Show_String_Stream;

-We need to be aware that, when reading a file that contains information from different data types, we should make sure that the same order is used as when the file was written.
+We need to be aware that, when parsing a file that contains information from different data types, we should make sure that the same order is used as when the file was written.
 Otherwise, the information we'll get will be corrupted.
 Unfortunately, strong data typing cannot directly help software developers in this case.
 Writing simple procedures for file I/O (as in the example above) may help ensuring that the file format is consistent.
+Also note that, like direct I/O, stream I/O supports access to any index in the file.
+Therefore, when changing the index, we need to make sure that the new index is correctly aligned with the data types that we're expecting.

 Dynamic allocation and reclamation
 ----------------------------------